IS THE BANK GOING TO TAKE YOUR HOME? NOT WITH A NEW REVERSE MORTGAGE.

 Old Reverse Mortgage

 In the old days (5+ years ago), Reverse Mortgages were intended for people to keep for the remainder of their lives.
-The terms and guidelines on Reverse Mortgages back then allowed a homeowner to borrow a high percentage of their home’s value and carried very high interest rates.
+The terms and guidelines on Reverse Mortgages back then allowed a homeowner to borrow a high percentage of their home’s value.
+However, they also carried very high-interest rates.
 As a result, the home would almost inevitably go upside down or have negative equity by the time the homeowner passed away.

-In these situations, once the home goes upside down there was little reason for the family to keep it and most often they would just walk away, the bank would then foreclose, and the bank would resell the home as if it belonged to the bank.
+In these situations, there was little reason for the family to keep the home and most often they would just walk away.
+After that, the bank would foreclose and resell the home as if it belonged to the bank.

 I know of a woman here in St George Utah who took out an Old Reverse Mortgage about 20 years ago.
-At the time she was allowed to borrower 70-80% of her home’s value and she had an interest rate in the 7% range.
-Over the past 20 years she’s not made any payments so as of today her home is worth $350,000 but her Reverse Mortgage balance is over $600,000.
+At the time she was allowed to borrow 70-80% of her home’s value.
+She had an interest rate in the 7% range.
+Over the past 20 years, she’s not made any payments so as of today her home is worth $350,000 but her Reverse Mortgage balance is over $600,000.

-The pros of this situation are that this woman can continue to live in this home until she passes away and she’ll never have to make a payment aside from her property taxes and insurance.
+The pros of this situation are that this woman can continue to live in this home until she passes away.
+Also, she’ll never have to make a payment aside from her property taxes and insurance.
 Likewise, her family will not be held responsible for any of the losses when she does pass away.
-If the family does want the keep the home when she passes they can purchase it for 95% of the $350,000 value or $332,500 and FHA will cover the $267,500 loss.
-In most situations like this the woman will pass away, the kids will walk away leaving the home to the bank and the bank will foreclose and resell it.
+If the family does want the keep the home they can purchase it for 95% of the $350,000 value or $332,500 and FHA will cover the $267,500 loss.
+In most situations like this, the woman will pass away and the kids will walk away.
+Thus leaving the home to the bank.
+Then the bank will foreclose and resell it.

 New Reverse Mortgages

-FHA insures the losses on most Reverse Mortgages, so you can imagine the problem FHA would face if every HECM Reverse Mortgage were in the same boat as the example above.
+FHA insures the losses on most Reverse Mortgages.
+So you can imagine the problem FHA would face if every HECM Reverse Mortgage were in the same boat as the example above.
 The losses would cause the agency to be bankrupt within a few years.
-For this reason FHA has implemented a number of drastic improvements over the past five years to fix these issues and insure the New Reverse Mortgage is around for the long-term.
+For this reason, FHA has implemented several drastic improvements over the past five years to fix these issues and ensure the New Reverse Mortgage is around for the long term.
 Some of these changes include: